Current Students and Alumni

 No appointment needed for drop-in hours.
 Students/Alumni are seen on a first come, first serve basis.
 Students will spend approximately 10-15 minutes with a Career Team member.

-Drop-in topics include: resume review, cover letter review, or Hire-A-Niner help.
+Drop-in topics include: resume review, cover letter review, LinkedIn profile reviews, or Hire-A-Niner help.
 More extensive topics, including major/career choice, internships/co-ops, job search, interviewing, CVs, and graduate school applications are covered during appointments.

 Prospective Transfer Students

 Prospective students who are seeking to transfer into UNC Charlotte from another college/university or community college, are welcome to use the following services:

 - One 30-minute coaching session: University Career Center advisors are available to provide you with an overview of the career decision-making process and to respond to questions about career development.
 Due to limited time, we recommend contacting your current college/university/community college career center, if applicable, for additional resources.